pluto0x0/pluto0x0.github.io/_posts/2024-03-22-reinforcement-learning-lecture-15.md

 ### SARSA with $\epsilon$-greedy policy

+How are the $s, a$ data pairs picked in SARSA?

 At each time step t, with probability $\epsilon$, choose a from the action space uniformly at random. otherwise, $a_t = \arg\max_a Q(s_t, a)$

 > When sampling s-a-r-s-a tuple along the trajectory, the first action in the tuple is actually generated with last version of $Q$, so we can say SARSA is not 100% "on policy".